Cellulose synthase (UDP-forming): Structure

 BcsA follows a layout of cytoplasmic domains sandwiched between the N- and C-terminal transmembrane domain.
 It has a typical family 2 GT domain (4p02A02) with a GT-A fold structure.
 At the C-terminal end is a PilZ domain conserved in bacteria, which forms part of the cyclic di-GMP binding surface together with BcsB and the beta-barrel (4p02A03) domain.
 Besides the C-terminal TM domain, BcsB is made up of two repeats, each consisting of a carbohydrate-binding module 27 (CATH 2.60.120.260) and an alpha-beta sandwith (CATH 3.30.379.20).

-BcsA and BcsB together form a channel through with the synthesized cellulose exits the cell, and mutations to residues lining the channel are known to reduce the activity of this enzyme.
+BcsA and BcsB together form a channel through which the synthesized cellulose exits the cell, and mutations to residues lining the channel are known to reduce the activity of this enzyme.
 A gating loop in BcsA closes over the channel; it opens when cyclic di-GMP is bound to the enzyme.

 Plants

-In plants, cellulose is synthesized by large cellulose synthase complexes (CSCs), which consist of synthase protein isoforms (CesA) that are arranged into a unique hexagonal structure known as a “particle rosette” 50 nm wide and 30–35 nm tall.
+In plants, cellulose is synthesized by large cellulose synthase complexes (CSCs), which consist of synthase protein isoforms (CesA) that are arranged into a unique hexagonal structure known as a "particle rosette" 50 nm wide and 30–35 nm tall.
 There are more than 20 of these full-length integral membrane proteins, each of which is around 1000 amino acids long.
 These rosettes, formerly known as granules, were first discovered in 1972 by electron microscopy in green algae species Cladophora and Chaetomorpha (Robinson et al. 1972).
 Solution x-ray scattering have shown that CesAs are at the surface of a plant cell and are elongated monomers with a two catalytic domains that fuse together into dimers.
 The center of the dimers is the main point of catalytic activity, and the lobes are presumed to contain the plant specific PC-R and CS-R. Since cellulose is made in all cell walls, CesA proteins are present in all tissues and cell types of plants.
 Nonetheless, there are different types of CesA, some tissue types may have varying concentrations of one over another.
 For example, the AtCesA1 (RSW1) protein is involved in the biosynthesis of primary cell walls throughout the whole plant while the AtCesA7 (IRX3) protein is only expressed in the stem for secondary cell wall production.